lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 - Using 1:1s to help them plan and track progress against their career-development goals
 - Providing my opinion as to how to present themselves to be more appealing for promotions
 - Giving them transparent feedback on what I believe is impeding their growth or progression
-- Helping them understand that their path forward will likely be unique to them, and that that's OK
+- Helping them understand that their path forward will likely be unique to them, and that's OK

 **_What about a piece of advice for someone who has just started as a Staff Engineer?_**